-The IDSC Co-Chairs open the meeting by welcoming the SIDC members on the teleconference.
+The IDSC NEMO Co-Chair opened the meeting by welcoming the SIDC members on the teleconference.
 The agenda for the meeting is presented and approved by the IDSC.
+The IDSC Chair thanked the SIDC Conveners, which concluded their term, for their work and support of the project.

-2. Approve minutes, review actions and AoBs
+2. Approve minutes, review actions